 The British broke the German Enigma and Lorenz ciphers.
 The code name for the British effort to crack the German military Enigma cipher machines was called Ultra.
 It was one of the most closely guarded secrets of the War.
 It was conducted at a country estate called Blechley Park.
 With the help of the Poles the British began working on the Enigma code machines that the German military used for radio communications.
 Effctive German communications were part of the reason for the victories in Poland and France.
 The French General Staff for example was using messengers to communications.
 While effective, the use of messages sent by radio meant that German military communications were vulnerable.
 The German relying on their preceived notions of supperiority were convinced that their Enigma cipher machine could not be ceacked.
 The Germans did not know of the Allied success until well after the War.
 British code breakers at Bletchley Park faced different problems with the Wehrmacht, Luftwaffe, and Kriegsmarina code.
 The Luftwaffe code proved the easiest to crack, primarily because flushed with sucess, the Luftwaffe was careless about following established security procedures.
 Many messages were read because operators did not follow procedures.
 The British suceeded in dechipering some Luftwaffe messages (May 1940), although regular and timely decoding was not possible until the end of the year.
 (We have noted different assessments as to how useful Ultra was during the Battle of Britain.)
 Working with uncoded German radio messages also provided valuable information.
 This provided valuable intercepts with infornmation on force strength and targetting was available to the RAF.
 Dechipering Naval messages proved more challenging.
 The Kriegsmarina Enigma msachines were also cracked, but was more difficult because their operators were more careful to follow procedures and a fourth rotar was eventually added.
 The Royal Navy managed to obtain an intact Enigma machine and associated material needed to set the machines.
 Cracking the Kriegsmarina Enigma msachines played a major role in the defeat of the U-boat campaign in the North Atlantic.

-General John de Chastelain's American mother, Marion de Chastelain, helped run a spy ring targetting Vichy France. anti-Vichy spy during World War II.
+General John de Chastelain's American mother, Marion de Chastelain, helped run a spy ring targetting Vichy France.
 De Chastelain is best remembered for his role in IRA arms decommissioning.
-She worked for Sir William Stephenson, the Canadian running a spy ring for Britain in New York before America entered thge War.
+She worked for Sir William Stephenson, the Canadian running a spy ring for Britain in New York before and to a lesser extent after America entered the War.
 Stephenson over saw the British Security Co-ordination operation in Rockefeller Center.
-She was handler of American agent, Cynthia, who developed a relationship with the press attaché in
+Elizbeth Thorpe was an American debutant who married a British diplomat.
+She was active in Warsaw before the War.
+She was very inteligent and bored.
+She found getting information out of diplomts a diverting activity.
+MI-5 incouraed her to do more.
+Accounts suggest she got information on Enigma.
+[Stevenson] There is little evidence of this.
+When she returned to Washington with her husbnd.
+De Chastelain became Thorpe's (code named Cynthia) handler.
+Thorpe developed a relationship with the press attaché in

 The British had cracked Spanish codes in the 1930s and because the Germans did not supply Enigmas to the Spanish, the British read Spanish messages througout the War.